Healthcare Spaces: Equipment Grounding Clarified in NEC 2023

 Primary Sources for Healthcare Electrical Safety

-For further reference and the ultimate source of truth, always consult the latest editions of these official codes and standards:
+For further reference and authoritative guidance, consult the official code documents and the applicable standards:

 Frequently Asked Questions (FAQ) about NEC 2023 Grounding and Bonding